DeveloperPaul123/modern-cv/README.md

 ## Requirements

-You will need the `Robot` and `Source Sans Pro` fonts installed on your system or available somewhere.
+You will need the `Roboto` and `Source Sans Pro` fonts installed on your system or available somewhere.
+If you are using the `typst` web app, no further action is necessary.
 You can download them from the following links:

 - [Roboto](https://fonts.google.com/specimen/Roboto)
 - [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro)